David Dixon (businessman): United States Football League

-Starting in 1980, Dixon was again proposing a pro football league that played its games in the spring and summer.
-On May 11, 1982, Dixon was able to announce the formation of the 12-team league, which played for three seasons from 1983 to 1985.
+By 1980, Dixon was again proposing a pro football league that played its games in the spring and summer.
+On May 11, 1982, Dixon was able to announce the formation of the 12-team league to be known as the United States Football League, which played for three seasons from 1983 to 1985.

 Dixon quickly became dismayed at his franchise owners' profligate spending, which did not fit the business model he envisioned for the USFL, and sold out his share in the league (a dormant franchise that would become the Houston Gamblers) in the 1983–84 offseason.

 Later career

-After the USFL voted to switch to a fall schedule, Dixon made several attempts to revive spring football.
+After the USFL voted to switch to a fall schedule for 1986 (which would never come to pass), Dixon made several attempts to revive spring football.
 In 1985, he gave a speech at the Harvard Business School, proposing "America's Football Teams, Inc.", a professional league that would sell shares of stock as part of a ticket purchase.
 After the Fox Television Network was launched in 1987, Dixon proposed the "American Football Federation", which would have 10 teams and draft academically ineligible high school graduates.
 In 1996, Dixon announced the "FanOwnership Football League", whose teams would play from July to November and would sell 70 percent of their stock to the general public.
 None of Dixon's proposals got beyond the planning stages.

 In 2008, he published an autobiography The Saints, The Superdome, and the Scandal: An Insider's Perspective.

-Dixon died from complications from a fall he suffered at his home on August 8, 2010.
-He was 87.
+Dixon died from complications from a fall he suffered at his home on August 8, 2010, at the age of 87.